Hopperpop/Hopperpop.github.io/_posts/2023-05-10-linked-list-in-twincat-part-3.md

 The result are 50µs for array iteration and 427µs for list iteration.
 A factor of 8.5 times slower.
 As long as the list isn't to big, this won't cause a big issue on modern hardware.

 ## Closing word
-Linked list bring some interesting possibilities to plc programming that before where hard to achieve because of the static memory allocation.
+Linked list bring some interesting possibilities to plc programming that were hard to achieve before because of the static memory allocation.
 The basic function blocks can be extended and reused in different ways.
 Some inspiration:
 * Have the master node embedded and encapsulated in every node, by defining it as `VAR_STAT` variable.
 This way the list is protected from outsiders.
 I like to see this as a *hivemind* in a swarm.
 * Mix node types in one list.
 Have a group of all actuators (servos, pneumatic valves, ...) in a machine station, and be able to reset them all.
 * Make it possible to link a node to multiple lists.
 This way you can group all actuators in a station, but also group all servos in the whole machine together to act on them.